KaifArman/Credit-Card-Fraud-Detection/README.md

 - **Feature Engineering**: Used to normalize `Time` and `Amount` for better model performance.
 - **Resampling Techniques**: Addressed class imbalance through oversampling (e.g., SMOTE) or undersampling methods.
-- **Evaluation Metrics**: Focused on precision, recall, F1-score, and AUC-ROC to ensure accurate and actionable results.
+- **Evaluation Metrics**: The primary evaluation metric used to assess the performance of the Logistic Regression model was Accuracy.
+Accuracy measures the proportion of correct predictions made by the model out of all predictions.

 ## Technologies Used